Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 Puberty that happens late is called delayed puberty.
 This means a child's physical signs of sexual maturity don't appear by age 12 to 13 in girls or age 13 to 14 in boys.
 This includes breast or testicle growth but can also include pubic hair and voice changes.
 These are known as secondary sexual characteristics.

 Gender words are used here to talk about anatomy and health risk.
-Please use this information in a way that works best for you and your provider as you talk about your care.
+Use this information in a way that works best for you and your doctor as you talk about your care.

 Delayed puberty most often has no known cause.
 In some cases, it may run in families.
 In other cases, it may be caused by any of these: